 Professor Renos Papadopoulos has 40 years of experience as a tenured professor of psychology at a major British research university, and has served concurrently during that time as a registered clinical psychologist in public and private practice.
 He is a world-renowned specialist in the field of refugee care, and is the founder and director of the Centre for Trauma, Asylum & Refugees at the University of Essex in England, which is located less than 15 miles from the Monastery of Saint John the Baptist (founded by Archimandrite Sophrony).
 As a sub-specialty in his academic work, Renos offers supervision to students interested in exploring the interface between Orthodox Christian spirituality and various discourses in the field of psychology and humanitarian assistance.
 Renos serves as Professor of Psychology and Christian Ministry at the Antiochian House of Studies.
 He is a regular lecturer in the Master of Theology in Pastoral Care & Counseling program, and serves as the program’s senior program advisor.

-Adjunct Professor Merri Wentworth was educated at the University of Heidelberg in Germany and Case Western Reserve University in Ohio.
+Mrs. Merri Wentworth was educated at the University of Heidelberg in Germany and Case Western Reserve University in Ohio.
 She is a retired clinical psychologist with more than 30 years of experience working in healthcare and school settings.
 She is a daughter of the Russian Orthodox Church, and currently serves as the choir director for the St. Nicholas Orthodox Chapel community in Okinawa, Japan.
-Merri functions as the Pastoral Care & Counseling program advisor on integrated thesis development, and also serves as the senior director for practicum placement.
-She is an Adjunct Professor of Psychology & Christian Ministry at the Antiochian House of Studies.
+Merri serves as Adjunct Professor of Psychology & Christian Ministry at Antiochian House of Studies.

-Dr. Ian Jones, Esq. is an attorney-at-law and a member of Saint Peter’s Antiochian Orthodox Church outside of Jackson, Mississippi.
-Educated at Baylor University (B.A.), the University of Virginia (J.D.), St. Vladimir’s Orthodox Theological Seminary (M.A. – Theology), and Fordham University (Ph.D. – Patristic Theology), Ian specializes academically in engaging contemporary bioethical discourses from the foundation of the Eastern Patristic corpus.
-He serves as the Pastoral Care & Counseling program advisor on professional ethics.
+Dr. Ian Jones is an attorney-at-law and theological ethicist, and is an active member of Saint Peter’s Antiochian Orthodox Church outside of Jackson, MS. Educated at Baylor University (B.A.), the University of Virginia (J.D.), Saint Vladimir’s Seminary (M.A.), and Fordham University (Ph.D.), Ian specializes academically in engaging contemporary ethics from the foundation of the Patristic corpus.